Quantum battery with non-Hermitian charging: Conclusion

 \acknowledgements

 We acknowledge the support from the Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23, the use of \href{https://github.com/titaschanda/QIClib}{QIClib} -- a modern C++ library for general purpose quantum information processing and quantum computing (\url{https://titaschanda.github.io/QIClib}), and the cluster computing facility at the Harish-Chandra Research Institute.
+This research was supported in part by the ’INFOSYS scholarship for senior students.